tomas-fryza/vhdl-course/labs/06-counter/README.md

       IMPORTANT: Because we defined `SW` as a single signal and not a bus, make sure you rename the selected port name in XDC file, for example `SW[0]` to `SW`.

    5. Compile the project and download the generated bitstream `counter/counter.runs/impl_1/top.bit` into the FPGA chip.

    6. Test the functionality of the 4-bit counter by toggling the switch, pressing the button and observing the display and LEDs.

       ![Nexys A7 board](images/nexys_a7_counter.jpg)

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.

    8. Optional: Use digital oscilloscope or logic analyser and display counter values via Pmod ports.
 See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

       ![Pmod port](images/pmod.png)

       ![Binary counter verification](images/logic_analyser.jpg)

-## Synchronize repositories

-When you finish working, always synchronize the contents of your working folder with the local and remote versions of your repository.
+   9. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
 This way you are sure that you will not lose any of your changes.
+To do that, use git commands to add, commit, and push all local changes to your remote repository.
+Check GitHub web page for changes.

-   > Useful git commands are: `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
+      > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
-   >

 <a name="experiments"></a>

 ## Experiments on your own

-1. Add a second instantiation (copy) of the counter and clock enable entities and make a 10-bit counter with a 10 ms time base.
-Therefore, the application will contain two independent binary counters (4-bit and 10-bit), each with a different counting speed.
+1. Add a second instantiation (copy) of the counter and clock enable entities and make a 12-bit counter with a 10 ms time base.
+Therefore, the application will contain two independent binary counters (4-bit and 12-bit), each with a different counting speed.
 Display the second counter value on LEDs.

 <a name="report"></a>

 ## Post-Lab report

-*Copy the [report template](report.md) to your GitHub repository.
-Complete all parts of this file in Czech, Slovak, or English and submit a link to it via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next computer exercise.*
+*Complete all parts of `06-counter/README.md` file (see Part 1.3) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the task is the day before the next lab, i.e. in one week.*

-*Vložte [šablonu úkolu](report.md) do vašeho GitHub repozitáře.
-Vypracujte všechny části z tohoto souboru v českém, slovenském, nebo anglickém jazyce a odevzdejte link na něj prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším počítačovým cvičením.*
+*Vypracujte všechny části ze souboru `06-counter/README.md` (viz Část 1.3) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
+Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>